 Overnight lettuce salad is my grandma's 7-layer salad recipe made with lettuce, cauliflower, mayonnaise, onions, celery, bacon, and parmesan cheese.
 This salad is always a favorite at family gatherings.
 It makes a huge amount of salad, so you will want to cut it in half if you are making it just for your family of four or five people.
 It can be made sweeter with a little sugar but without it is a perfect low-carb salad as well.

 This salad is one of those that you can also alter.
 Want to add peas?
 Go for it.
 Would hard-boiled eggs work in this salad?
 Absolutely!
 Can regular onions be substituted for green?
 Sure.
 The concept of layering and leaving until you are ready to eat and then tossing is what makes this overnight lettuce salad one of my favorite seven-layer salad recipes.

 What goes in a 7-Layer Salad with Cauliflower

 To make this salad you will need to have fresh ingredients either whole or prechopped.
 Here is what the bowl of ingredients looked like for the overnight salad.

-- Lettuce - Romaine is my preference by iceberg will work also for this salad.
+- Lettuce - Romaine is my preference but iceberg lettuce will work also for this salad.
 The shredded iceberg lettuce may actually be easier to toss.

-- Mayonnaise - Miracle whip will also work, but omit the option sugar if you use Miracle Whip
+- Mayonnaise - Miracle whip will also work, but omit the optional sugar if you use Miracle Whip instead of the mayonnaise.

 - Celery - This can be left off if you don't dig celery.
 But the celery offers a crisp texture that I think makes the salad even better.

 - Parmesan cheese - Grated works perfectly for this salad but shredded can also be used if it is your preference.